ros2/design/articles/ros2_security_contexts.md

 ### ``public``

-The ``public`` directory contains anything permissable as public, such as public certificates for the identity or permissions certificate authorities.
+The ``public`` directory contains anything permissible as public, such as public certificates for the identity or permissions certificate authorities.
 As such, this can be given read access to all executables.
 Note that in the default case, both the `identity_ca` and `permissions_ca` are the same CA certificate.